-Full and part-time employees (who are regularly scheduled to work 20 hours or more per week for at least nine months per year) are provided with two (2) personal days each fiscal year.
+Each employee who is eligible for holiday compensation is provided with two (2) personal days each fiscal year.
+Part-time employees who are regularly scheduled to work 20 or more hours per week for at least nine months per year receive proportionate personal time based on the average number of hours an employee works on a regular workday.
+This time may be taken in two (2) hour increments.

 August 1 is the renewal date for personal time each year.

 Personal time may be used for any purpose.
-The employee should request use of personal time from his/her supervisor in advance of the time off.
+The employee must request use of personal time from his/her supervisor at least twenty four (24) hours in advance of the requested time off.
+The employee must report the use of personal time on his/her time sheet or time card.
 Any unused personal time may not be carried forward to a subsequent year.
 Any unused personal time provided for the current year will be paid to an employee when he/she terminates employment during the year.